Kent, Washington: Sports and entertainment

 In 2003, Kent was named Sports Illustrateds Sportstown of the year for Washington.
 In January 2006, a shopping and entertainment center, known as Kent Station, opened in downtown Kent adjacent to the transit station of the same name.

-The accesso ShoWare Center is a 6,500-seat indoor arena that hosts two minor-league sports teams: the Seattle Thunderbirds play ice hockey in the U.S. Division of the Western Hockey League; and the Tacoma Stars play indoor soccer in the Major Arena Soccer League.
+The accesso ShoWare Center is a 6,500-seat indoor arena that hosts two minor-league sports teams: the Seattle Thunderbirds play ice hockey in the U.S. Division of the Western Hockey League, and the Tacoma Stars play indoor soccer in the Major Arena Soccer League.
 The Seattle Kraken of the National Hockey League played a preseason game at the arena on October 2, 2021, losing to the Calgary Flames in front of a sellout crowd.

-The arena also hosted the 2012 Skate America figure skating competition, which drew a total of 13,172 spectators over its three-day run, and the 2015 Junior Roller Derby World Cup.
+The arena hosted the 2012 Skate America figure skating competition, which drew a total of 13,172 spectators over its three-day run, and the 2015 Junior Roller Derby World Cup.

 Parks and recreation

 Kent's park system includes 55 parks, miniparks, playfields, skateparks, greenbelts, and other related facilities.
-These parks range in size from as little as 4300 sqft to over 310 acre.

-Riverbend Golf Complex, featuring an 18-hole course which is one of the busiest in Washington state, is located in Kent.
-An adjacent par 3 course was actively used by locals for years before being shut down in 2017 to make room for a mixed used development.
+The parks range in size from as small as 4300 sqft to over 310 acre.
+Riverbend Golf Complex, featuring an 18-hole course which is one of the busiest in Washington, is located in Kent.
+An adjacent par-3 course was actively used by locals for years before being shut down in 2017 to make room for a mixed-used development.

 Education

-Public primary and secondary education in the vast majority of Kent and a number of neighboring cities and unincorporated areas is governed by the Kent School District.
-The district includes four high schools, seven middle schools, twenty-eight elementary schools and two academies.
-The Kent School District also has an individualized graduation and degree program named iGrad that is aimed at dropouts aged 16–21 who are willing to get back to school.
+Public primary and secondary education in the vast majority of Kent and a number of neighboring cities and unincorporated areas is provided by the Kent School District, which includes four high schools, seven middle schools, 28 elementary schools, and two academies.
+The Kent School District has an individualized graduation and degree program named iGrad, which is aimed at helping dropouts aged 16–21 who are willing to get back to school.

-Federal Way Public Schools, which includes a portion of Kent, also has several schools within the city limits.
+Federal Way Public Schools, which includes a portion of Kent, has several schools within the city limits.
 Residents of far east Kent are zoned in the Tahoma School District.
 Other portions are in the Highline Public Schools and the Renton School District.
-A branch of Green River Community College opened in Kent Station in 2007.
+A branch of Green River Community College opened in Kent Station in 2007; it is now called Green River College.